microsoft/AttackSurfaceAnalyzer/docfx/index.md

 ### Version
 This is the Documentation for Attack Surface Analyzer 2.2

-For an overview of docs avaiable for different versions go up one level to [https://microsoft.github.io/AttackSurfaceAnalyzer/](https://microsoft.github.io/AttackSurfaceAnalyzer/).
+For an overview of docs available for different versions go up one level to [https://microsoft.github.io/AttackSurfaceAnalyzer/](https://microsoft.github.io/AttackSurfaceAnalyzer/).

 ### API Documentation
 The API Documentation for version 2.2 is available here: [https://microsoft.github.io/AttackSurfaceAnalyzer/v2.2/api/](https://microsoft.github.io/AttackSurfaceAnalyzer/v2.2/api/)